Fleny113/Hexus/README.md

   - status: required, needs to match the `HexusApplicationStatus` enum, indicates the status of the application.
 Possible values: `Crashed`, `Exited`, `Running`
   - note: optional, a note that can be seen in the info command, an usage is to indicate ports used for example.
   - environmentVariables: optional, all the environment variables for the application.
 The application **WILL NOT** inherit the env from the daemon
-- appSettings: the .NET `Microsoft.Extensions.Configuration` app settings to be customized.
-You can change the verbosity of the `ASP.NET core` logger for example

 #### PM2 Migration